 Why Private Student Loans May Expire

 Unlike federal student loans, private student loans may be bound by a statute of limitations on collections.
-The statute of limitations varies by state and is generally between three and 10 years from the date you totally stopped engaging with your lender.
+The statute of limitations varies by state and is generally between three and 10 years from the date you stopped paying your loans.
+Once the statute of limitations is up, the debt becomes “time-barred.”

-Even if your debt is outside of the statute of limitations, you still technically owe the money, and failure to pay could lead to student loan default.
+Even if your debt is time-barred, you still technically owe the money, and failure to pay could lead to student loan default.
 When you default, you may face negative impacts to your credit score, and you may still end up dealing with collection agencies, plus any additional fees they may charge.

 One Way You Can Get Rid of Student Loans